 - Sales and Profit Goals & Cash Flow

 A large part of our curriculum includes guest speakers from a variety of backgrounds sharing their real world expertise and insight with our Builders.
 Below are some examples of previous speakers who have participated in our classes.

-- Eric Williams – Director for the Program of Entrepreneurship and Business Law at WSU
+- Eric Williams – Small Business Lawyer and former Director for the Program of Entrepreneurship and Business Law at WSU

 - Hajj Flemings – Brand Strategist, Speaker, Tech Entrepreneur, Brand Camp University